raquo/Airstream/README.md

 Loops necessarily break transactions as a tradeoff.
 Some other libraries do some kinds of dynamic topological sorting which is less predictable and whose performance worsens as your observables graph gets more complicated, but with Airstream there are no such costs.
 The only – and tiny – cost is when Airstream inserts a CombineObservable into the list of pending observables – that list is sorted by a static `topoRank` field, so it takes O(n) where n is the number of currently pending observables, which is usually zero or not much more than that.

-Lastly, keep in mind that "propagation" does not include external observers.
-If you call `observable.addObserver`, the observer will create a new transaction for every event that it receives.
-This is because observers are generally for side effects.
-Part of those effects might be emitting events, but you don't want that to be affected by other propagations going on, which would happen if we reused a transactions for observers.
+Lastly, keep in mind that emitting events inside Observer-s will necessarily happen in a new transaction as you will need to use EventBus / Var APIs that create new transactions.
+Observers are generally intended for side effects.
+Those effects might be emitting other events, but in that case we consider them independent events, not a continuation of the current transaction.
 Philosophically, Observers should not know what they're observing (and they can observe multiple things at a time).

 #### Merge Glitch-By-Design